sjpatel7/DL4H_Final_Project/README.md

 from torchsampler import ImbalancedDatasetSampler
 ```

-The following packages are also required for execution of our notebooks
+The following packages are also required for execution of our notebooks:

 ```python
 import os